teamsbc/.github/profile/README.md

 An effort to create an opinionated open source hardware, software, and documentation ecosystem targeting and supporting affordable single board computers.

+## Remix

+TeamSBC provides a Fedora Remix.
+This is a Linux distribution built with [Fedora Linux](https://fedoraproject.org) packages.
+Additionally we install our [own packages](https://github.com/teamsbc/packages).
+We build [ready to use artifacts](https://github.com/teamsbc/artifacts) that you can run on supported hardware.

 ## Community

 We use various platforms for community things.